 Local History Book Reviews

-From time to time, the Journal carries brief notices of new publications relating to the local history of Saffron Walden and NW Essex.
+The Journal no longer publishes book reviews, but can offer brief notices of new publications relating to the history of Saffron Walden and NW Essex.
 A selection of local titles is reprinted here, reflecting the wide range of historical research going on in the locality.
 If out of print, copies are usually available at The Gibson Library in the Market Place.
 A good selection of local history books are on sale in Tourist Information, Market Square, Saffron Walden or at Harts Books in King Street.

 Barnes, Alison.
 The Flying Serpent: or Strange News Out of Essex.
 Introduction by Alison Barnes.
 Reprint of a hoax pamphlet from 1669.
 Alison Barnes identifies the author of the hoax as William Winstanley.
 Poppyland Publishing, 2010.
 12 pages A5. £2.95. ( No 22: Autumn 2011)